chatmail/relay/doc/source/migrate.rst

    ::

        ssh -A root@$OLD_IP4
-       tar c - /var/lib/acme /etc/dkimkeys /var/spool/postfix | ssh root@$NEW_IP4 "tar x -C /"
+       tar c /var/lib/acme /etc/dkimkeys /var/spool/postfix | ssh root@$NEW_IP4 "tar x -C /"
        rsync -azH /home/vmail/mail root@$NEW_IP4:/home/vmail/

-   This transfers all addresses, messages which have not been fetched yet, the TLS certificate, and DKIM keys (so DKIM DNS record remains valid).
+   This transfers all messages which have not been fetched yet, the TLS certificate, and DKIM keys (so DKIM DNS record remains valid).
    It also preserves the Postfix mail spool so any messages pending delivery will still be delivered.